eatyourpeas/checktick/docs/encryption-individual-users.md

+---
-# Encryption for Individual Users
+title: Encryption for Individual Users
+category: security
+priority: 4
+---

 This guide explains how encryption works for CheckTick users who are not part of an organisation.